 You will then have an opportunity to explain the situation.
 Avoid getting emotional or sharing opinions.
 Instead, clearly state the facts and include any of the details you have already gathered.
 It’s also really important to be honest about any communication you’ve had with the customer.

 Not all Amazon buyers will leave seller feedback, but someone who’s had a bad experience may be more motivated.
-One way to address this dynamic is to solicit feedback from customers since a large number of positive comments will drown out the one naysayer.
+One way to address this dynamic is to regularly request feedback from customers since a large number of positive comments will drown out the one naysayer.

-Tools such as FeedbackFive can help you take control over your online reputation.
-Not only will it automate the solicitation process but it will also alert you to any negative or neutral reviews you’ve received.
+Tools such as FeedbackFive can help you take control of your online reputation.
+You can automate the process of sending review requests and even choose to be notified when you receive a negative or neutral review.

 Amazon merchants understand the importance of building a brand as a trustworthy online retailer.
 One of the most powerful things you can do is give your loyal customers the opportunity to share testimonials and praise over the products and services they’ve received.

-It’s time-consuming to solicit feedback but the right software can do this for you in seconds.
-FeedbackFive is the industry’s leading feedback management tool, trusted by sellers in more than 100 countries worldwide.
+It’s time-consuming to ask for customer reviews but the right software can do this for you in seconds.
+FeedbackFive is the industry’s leading feedback and review management tool, trusted by sellers in more than 100 countries worldwide.

 Interested?
-Try our risk-free 14-day trial.
-You don’t need a credit card and setting up your account is easy, so get started today!
+Check it out with our risk-free 14-day trial.
+Setting up your account is easy, so get started today!